What Is The DSM? Exploring Psychology’s Diagnostic Guide

 An example of DSM diagnostic criteria

-Let’s look at a brief example to gain a better understanding of what the DSM contains.
+Let’s look at a brief example to gain a better understanding of what the Diagnostic and Statistical Manual of Mental Disorders contains.
 The DSM-5 entry for depression notes that this illness is officially known as “major depressive disorder” (MDD) and that it’s categorized as a mood disorder.
-It then has a list of symptoms, noting that a person experiencing five or more of them must also meet certain criteria in order for an MDD diagnosis to be considered.
+It then has a list of symptoms, noting that a person experiencing five or more of them must also meet certain criteria in order for a depressive spectrum disorder diagnosis to be considered.
 For example, the symptoms must:

 • Cause “clinically significant distress” and/or impaired functioning